-A review of the duty rota evidenced that the registered manager's hours, and the capacity in which these were worked, were clearly recorded.
-Discussion with staff/patients/representatives evidenced that the registered manager's working patterns supported effective engagement with patients, their representatives and the multi-professional team.
-Staff were able to identify the person in charge of the home in the absence of the registered manager.
+Since the last inspection there has been no change in management arrangements.
+A review of the duty rota evidenced that the manager's hours, and the capacity in which these were worked, were clearly recorded.
+Discussion with staff/patients/representatives evidenced that the manager's working patterns supported effective engagement with patients, their representatives and the multi-professional team.
+Staff were able to identify the person in charge of the home in the absence of the registered manager/manager.

 We discussed the arrangements in place in relation to the equality of opportunity for patients and the importance of staff being aware of equality legislation and recognising and responding to the diverse needs of patients.
-The service did not collect any equality data on service users and the deputy manager and responsible person were advised to contact the Equality Commission for Northern Ireland for guidance on best practice in relation to collecting the data".
+The equality data collected was managed in line with best practice.